dice-group/embeddings.cc/README.md

 git clone https://github.com/dice-group/embeddings.cc.git && cd embeddings.cc && pip install -r requirements.txt
 mkdir instance && cp -f config.py instance/
 ```
 5. Run `python scripts/generate-salt-password.py <PASSWORD>`.
-Note that `PASSWORD` must be the you created in step 3.
+Note that `PASSWORD` must be the one you created in step 3.
 Here you will get two outputs: values for `SALT` and `PSW_SALT_HASH`.
 Copy them to a safe place for the next step.
 6. Edit the file `config.py` which is located in `embeddings_cc/instance`.
 ES_USER is `elastic` by default if you did not change it in the previous steps.
 ES_HOST is `https://localhost:9200/`.
 ES_PASSWORD is the password in step 7.
 ES_INDEX is the index you are willing to create (in our example, the index is "index_vicodi" as can be seen in the config file.
 If you use a different index name, make sure you use it in both `/instance/config.py` and `api/embeddings_cc_index_upload.py`).
 Set values for `SALT` and `PSW_SALT_HASH` as generated in step 5.
 7. Open a new terminal and run `/scripts/run-webservice-public-local.sh`
 8. Open another terminal and run `./scripts/run-webservice-index-local.sh`